snackmasta/HVAC/docs/control-plan.md

 ## Overview
 - Description of the HVAC system's control objectives for multiple rooms
 - Key components: sensors, actuators, controllers for each room
+- Designed in accordance with industrial standards (e.g., ASHRAE, ISO 16484, IEC 61131 for PLCs)

 ## Control Logic
 - Independent temperature and humidity regulation for each room
 - Fan and compressor control per room
 - Shared and dedicated equipment handling
 - Safety and fault handling (room-specific and global)
+- Control logic follows best practices from industrial standards for reliability and safety

 ## Sequence of Operations
 1. System startup and initialization (all rooms)